aleksandarmilicevic/react-lang/software/README.md

 Compiling
 ---------
 - `catkin_make` to build the entire wrokspace.
-- `cd src/react_lang; ./gradlew` to rebuild the java/scala subprojects.
+- `cd src/react_lang; ./gradlew build` to rebuild only the java/scala subprojects.

 Running
 -------